id727277/useful_sources/README.md

 # useful_sources

-Here I'll gather some useful links, notes, and other resources I encountered on my journey in data engineering and data analytics.
+Here I'll gather some useful links, notes, and other resources I encountered on my journey in data engineering and analytics.